 Unusual Options Activity Insight: Lithium Americas

-Shares of Lithium Americas (NYSE:LAC) saw some unusual options activity on Monday.
-Following the unusual option alert, the stock price moved down to $17.34.
+Lithium Americas (NYSE:LAC) shares experienced unusual options activity on Wednesday.
+The stock price moved up to $17.17 following the option alert.

 - Sentiment: BULLISH